-Bring 1 cup coconut milk, 1 tablespoon curry powder, peanut butter, chicken stock, and 1/4 cup brown sugar to a small saucepan and bring to the point of a low boil over MEDIUM-HIGH heat.
+- Add the coconut milk, curry powder, peanut butter, broth, and brown sugar to a small saucepan and bring to the point of a low boil over MEDIUM-HIGH heat.
 Reduce the heat to LOW and simmer for 5 minutes, stirring frequently so to prevent it from scorching, until smooth and thickened.
 Remove from heat and stir in lime or lemon juice, soy sauce, and Sriracha.
 Season with salt, to taste.
 Set aside.

 - Preheat a grill for MEDIUM-HIGH heat.

-Thread marinated chicken onto skewers, then grill 4 to 5 minutes per side, or until cooked through.
-Serve with warm peanut sauce.
+- Thread marinated chicken onto skewers, then grill 4 to 5 minutes per side, or until cooked through.